Whitney Houston: 1977–1984: Career beginnings

-After seeing Houston perform at the Seventh Avenue South nightclub in Manhattan, Gerry Griffith--then the A&R representative for Arista Records--convinced label head Clive Davis to see her perform at the Sweetwaters nightclub the following evening.
+After seeing Houston perform at the Seventh Avenue South nightclub in Manhattan, Gerry Griffith—then the A&R representative for Arista Records—convinced label head Clive Davis to see her perform at the Sweetwaters nightclub the following evening.
 Upon viewing the performance, an impressed Davis offered Houston a recording contract.
 With her parents present, Houston signed on April 10, 1983.

 Houston was introduced to a national audience in June 1983, performing the song "Home" from the Broadway musical The Wiz on The Merv Griffin Show.
 During this period, Houston almost landed a role on The Cosby Show before pulling out on the show due to her emerging career.
 Houston landed a cameo role on Gimme a Break!, was featured in a Canada Dry commercial and also sang commercial jingles, including one for the restaurant brand, Steak & Ale.

 Houston did not begin work on an album immediately.
 The label wanted to make sure no other company signed her away and Davis wanted to ensure he had the right material and producers for her debut album.
 Some producers passed on the project because of prior commitments.
 After seeing her perform in New York, Michael Masser paired Houston with Teddy Pendergrass, on the duet, "Hold Me", which appeared on his album, Love Language.
-Released in May 1984, the song gave Houston her first taste of success, becoming a top-ten hit on the US R&B and adult contemporary charts.
-Houston also received notice in 1984 after being paired up with Jermaine Jackson, with whom the duet, "Take Good Care of My Heart", was featured on Jackson's Dynamite album, while also appearing with Jackson performing the song and another duet, "Nobody Loves Me Like You Do", on an episode of As the World Turns.
+Released in May 1984, the song was Houston's first hit, reaching the top ten of the US R&B and adult contemporary charts.
+Houston also received notice in 1984 after being paired up with Jermaine Jackson, with whom the duet, "Take Good Care of My Heart", was featured on Jackson's self titled album, while also appearing with Jackson performing the song and another duet, "Nobody Loves Me Like You Do", on an episode of As the World Turns.
 All three songs eventually appeared on her debut album.